janm31415/jed/README.md

   If you right click on the title bar, a new instance of Jed will open where you can browse the current working folder.

-The following commands/shortcuts are currently available in Jed:
+The following commands/shortcuts are currently available in Jed (^ stands for Ctrl):

     ^+             : increase command window